climsoft/climsoft-web/README.md

 ## Testing Deployment Guide

-For testing deployment with Docker containers for Angular, NestJS, and PostgreSQL, follow these steps:
+For testing deployment with Docker containers for PWA, API and PostgreSQL, follow these steps:

 ### Prerequisites
 - Make sure Docker Desktop is [downloaded](https://docs.docker.com/get-docker/) and [installed](https://docs.docker.com/engine/install/) on your machine.
 - Activate the Docker engine using the Docker Desktop application.
 - Ensure Git is [downloaded](https://git-scm.com/) and installed on your machine.
+- For CI/CD(continuous integration and development) workflows, we recommend using [GitHub Desktop](https://desktop.github.com/) to pull latest changes.

 ### Setup
 1. **Clone the Repository**: